SECTION I: NAME and PURPOSE

 SECTION IV: MEETINGS

 Meetings typically shall be held monthly during the academic year; special meetings may be called as the need arises.
 All meetings shall be open to the public.
-Members shall participate in regularly scheduled CCSW meetings, committee meetings, or CCSW sponsored events each month.
-Those who miss more than any two months (separate or continuous), with unexcused absences, will have their membership rescinded.
-The Executive Committee determines whether any member has unexcused absences.
-Participation in committee meetings or in CCSW sponsored events is considered to fulfill a member’s duty of monthly participation.
+Members shall participate in regularly scheduled CCSGE meetings, committee meetings, or CCSGE sponsored events each month.
+Participation in committee meetings or in CCSGE sponsored events is considered to fulfill a member’s duty of monthly participation.
 Committees may choose to conduct their business through either regularly scheduled meetings or electronic communications.

-Business shall be conducted by a majority vote, provided a quorum of five members is present.
-Absent members may vote by providing a written statement indicating their vote to another member of the Commission.
+Business shall be conducted by a majority vote, if required, provided a quorum of five members is present.
 Business may also be conducted by the Executive Board in the event a regularly scheduled meeting is not held, and such business may be conducted through electronic communications.